 Author: Nathan Doverspike

 With all the protests, debates, angry social media posts, and just general unease, I figured now would be a good time to make a list of games that I feel help me deal with the real world (when it becomes too real).
+These games are adorable, fun, and generally a blast to play through.
 So, without further ado, let’s dig in!
+UPDATED for 2018!

 de Blob 2